 Hailstorm Drops Golf Ball Sized Hail on Brevard County Residents

-Florida residents were in for a wild Wednesday morning when a severe hailstorm pummeled Central Florida.
+Florida residents were in for a wild Wednesday morning when a severe, recent hailstorm pummeled Central Florida.
 On March 27, 2019, a powerful hailstorm swept through Brevard County, causing property damage and dumping rain and record-size hail on our residents.

 In some places, the hail piled up to look like snow drifts.
 Others saw hailstones the size of hen’s eggs or golf balls.
 If you follow our Facebook feed, you’ve probably already seen our video from one Brevard county home, where hail tore through the screen enclosure and pounded the porch and swimming pool.
 Other residents experienced broken windows, damage to their roofs or cars.

-Five Star Claims Adjusting founder Kevin Downs spoke with the Melbourne Beachsider about the storm and what to do to respond.
+“Ask An Adjuster” founder Kevin Downs spoke with the Melbourne Beachside about the storm and what to do to respond.